 Denim Companies Stretch To Compete With Leggings

 For the first time ever, imports of elastic knit pants surpassed imports of jeans in 2017, according to the U.S. Census Bureau.
-But big denim makers are fighting back, says Bloomberg reporter Kim Bhasin.
+But big denim-makers are fighting back, says Bloomberg reporter Kim Bhasin.

 The blue jeans-stretchy pants rivalry started around 2011, says Bhasin, with athleisure brand Lululemon's push to sell yoga pants and leggings.